ParrotSec/airgeddon/CONTRIBUTING.md

 ---

+## Discord Server Boosting

+Another way to contribute is to use your Nitro Boosts on our [Discord] server.
+After boosting, your name will appear as a _Server Booster_ contributor there.
+Check [Wiki Contact Section] for more info about how to connect to it.

+---

 ## Donate

 If you enjoyed the script, feel free to donate.
 Support the project through Paypal or sending a fraction any of these cryptocurrencies.
 Any amount, not matter how small (1, 2, 5 $/€) is welcome: